MirisWisdom/Albumin/README.md

     # encoding of choice (default is mp3)
     --format flac \

+    # losslessly split the original audio
+    # no metadata or re-encoding is applied
+    --format raw \

     # mass fill with optional metadata
     --genre "OP/ED/IN/IM" \
     --artist "Various" --artist "Artists" \